Dick Francis's Bloodline

 Summary of Dick Francis's Bloodline Summary of Dick Francis's Bloodline Reviews for Dick Francis's Bloodline An Excerpt from Dick Francis's Bloodline

-When race caller and television presenter Mark Shillingford calls a race in which his twin sister, Clare, an accomplished jockey, comes in second when she could have won, he believes the worst: that she deliberately lost, and the race was fixed.
+When race caller and television presenter Mark Shillingford calls a race in which his twin sister, Clare, an accomplished and successful jockey, comes in second when she could have won, he believes the worst: that she lost on purpose, and the race was fixed.
+That night, Mark confronts Clare with his suspicions, she storms off after an argument—and it’s the last time Mark sees her alive.
+Hours later, Clare jumps to her death from the balcony of a London hotel . . . or so it seems.

 Praise for BLOODLINE by Felix Francis: